Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that a new user can successfully sign up with email and password, receive confirmation feedback, and be assigned a default role.

+**Preconditions:**
+- User is not currently authenticated
+- Supabase authentication service is configured and available
+- Email address to be used is not already registered in the system
+- Browser supports form input and modal dialogs

 **Actions:**
 - Step 1: Click on the Sign Up button or link in the navigation
 - Step 2: Enter first name, last name, email, and password in the form fields